SaaS referral program

 https://beyondlabs.io/blogs/why-so-many-ai-saas-projects-fail

-Referral systems work because of human behavior.
+Referral systems work because they align with human behavior.

 https://beyondlabs.io/blogs/how-to-plan-and-prioritize-features-in-your-product-roadmap

-2. Trigger Invites at the Right Moment
+Trigger Referrals at the Right Moment

 Timing matters more than placement.